 Restriction will continue, but selective relaxations in non-containment zones

-New Delhi, Apr 20: Selective relaxation will be given in non-containment areas from April 20, but strict restrictions will continue in districts declared Covid-19 hotspots, the government said.
+New Delhi, Apr 20: Selective relaxation will be given in non-containment areas from April 20, but strict restrictions will continue in districts declared COVID-19 hotspots, the government said.

 Addressing a daily media briefing to give updates on the novel coronavirus situation in the country, Joint Secretary in the Health Ministry Lav Agarwal said some activities in agricultural sector and rural economy would be permitted as part of ensuring "Jaan bhi hai jahan bhi hai (life and wellbeing)".